Eurotimmy/unraid-templates/RxV4/README.md

 \
 (copy the above command, click <img src="https://github.com/Eurotimmy/unraid-templates/blob/main/RxV4/screenshots/Unraid%20CLI.png" alt="unraid open cli icon" width="20" height="auto"> in the top right corner of Unraid, then paste and execute the command)\
 \
-Record each of the 5 values output by the command above, we'll use these during several of the container configurations
+Record each of the 5 values output by the command above, we'll use these during several of the container configurations.\
+I have included an Excel file within this repo if you wish to use it.
 - Value #1 > `CHROME_TOKEN` in `Reactive_Resume_V4` **AND** `TOKEN` in `Chrome_RxV4`
 - Value #2 > `ACCESS_TOKEN_SECRET` in `Reactive_Resume_V4`
 - Value #3 > `REFRESH_TOKEN_SECRET` in `Reactive_Resume_V4`